 Journal of the Western Slope, Volume 8, No. 3, Summer 1993: pg 19; "The number of persons laid to rest in the school cemetery would be one indication of health conditions at the institute.
 Unfortunately there is no record of burials and, today, the location of the school's cemetery cannot be ascertained..." **footnote: "The Mesa County Genealogical Society, which has cataloged all known cemeteries in Mesa County, confirms that the Indian School Cemetery has not been located.
 However , there is documentation that a small number of remains from the Indian School were removed to the Orchard Mesa Cemetery.
 Conversation with Phyllis George, January 25, 1993."**

 The 'Annual report of the Commissioner of Indian Affairs' (RCIA) for each year can be found on-line.
 They are searchable *.pdf files at 'The History Collection of the University of Wisconsin - Madison Libraries'.
-An example can be found here.
+They can be found here.
 They are fascinating.

 There has been renewed interest in the Teller Institutes burial ground with archaeologists considering the use of ground penetrating radar to locate the old burial ground.
 A presentation was recently given at the Mesa County Public Library by John D. Seebach, PhD about this project.